IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     Click the images in the following lab guide to view them in a larger format.

+!!! note "Recommendation on the naming conventions"

+    While you have the flexibility to create your own naming conventions throughout this lab, it is **strongly recommended** to use the exact names specified in this document.
+This ensures seamless continuity in subsequent labs, as they rely on the services and configurations established in previous exercises.

 ### Create a project
 1. Navigate to the Red Hat OpenShift Administrator profile.
 Click **Home** **(A)** -> **Projects** **(B)** and click **Create Project** **(C)**.
    ![image](https://github.com/user-attachments/assets/87c5fec4-e76d-4ca3-9845-77d25b8c7d46)